Magnitude 6.1 earthquake strikes near Nicobar Islands, India - EMSC | ExBulletin

 Magnitude 6.1 earthquake strikes near Nicobar Islands, India – EMSC

-(Reuters) – An earthquake of magnitude 6.1 struck 310 km southeast of Port Blair, India, the Euro-Mediterranean Seismological Center said on Tuesday.
+(Reuters) – An earthquake measuring 6.1 on the Richter scale struck about 310 kilometers (190 miles) southeast of Port Blair, India, in the Mediterranean…

 Sources